-The SEPP in a PMN shall contain operator-controlled policy that specifies which IE's can be modified by the IPX provider directly related to the particular SEPP.
-For example, 'SUPI, Subscriber Permanent Identifier' or 'location data'.
+The SEPP in a PMN shall contain operator-controlled policy that specifies which IE's can be modified by the IPX provider directly related to the particular SEPPexample.g.
+'SUPI, Subscriber Permanent Identifier' or 'location data'.

-As stated in 3GPP TS 33.501 [19], each PMN shall agree the modification policy with the IPX provider that has a relationship with, prior to establishment of an N32 connection.
-Each modification policy applies to one individual relation between PMN-operator and IPX provider.
-In order to cover the complete N32 connection both involved roaming partners shall exchange their modification policies.
-Both complementary modification policies shall comprise of the overall modification policy for this specific N32 connection.
+As stated in 3GPP TS 33.501 [19], each PMN operator shall agree the modification policy with the IPX provider that has a relationship with, prior to establishment of an N32 connection.
+Each modification policy applies to one individual relation between PMNoperator and its IPX provider.
+In order to cover the complete N32 connection both involved PMNs' SEPPs shall exchange their modification policies during N32-c negotiation phase.
+Both complementary modification policies build of the overall modification policy for this specific N32 connection.